paulnebel/paulnebel.github.io/_clients/rwn.md

 ---
 title: "RWN Group"
-excerpt: "A guide to all things technical for non-technical startup founders"
+excerpt: "Accelerate your business to As A Service"
 date: "2021-07-01"
 header:
   teaser: /assets/images/clients/rwn-logo.png